lczerniawski/lczerniawski.github.io/blog/server-side-swift-vs-rust.md

 Rust relies on ownership and borrowing rules, making it safe but hard to master.
 On the other hand, with its actor model, Swift aims to be easy and secure.

 ### Performance vs Control
 While Rust provides more precise control over memory, Swift provides a more balanced approach with just enough details without compromising too much on performance.

 ### DevEx
 Rust may feel complex with its compile-time checks targeting high correctness.
 Swift, on the other hand, is designed to be more approachable.

 ## Rust in the backend development

-Before diving deeper into Swift and why I consider it a nice alternative to Rust, first, I would like to bring closer to why Rust is so successful on the backend.
+Before diving deeper into Swift and why I consider it a nice alternative to Rust, first, I would like to discuss why Rust is so successful on the backend.

 ### Memory Safety
 First, of course, is the much-desired memory safety.
-Rust doesn't use a garbage collector instead, it enforces strict rules for ownership and borrowing that ensure safety on runtime.
+Rust doesn't use a garbage collector.
+Instead, it enforces strict rules for ownership and borrowing that ensure safety on runtime.

 ```rust
 fn main() {